What are Ride2School grants?

 - Make sure your school has lodged at least four HandsUp! counts during the current school year

-- Complete the online Ride2School grant application form
+- Log in to the Ride2School portal and complete the online Ride2School grant application form

 *Schools with less than four HandsUp! counts submitted within the current school year are ineligible.
 Schools with gold, silver, or bronze Ride2School classification will be prioritized for grants.